aldamd/CTF/writeups/CSAWQuals2024/forensics/ILikeMyCameraRAW/README.md

 I guess that red billboard could be our "flashy show".
 Let's see what else the file can tell us through metadata with $exiftool.

-The file is very rich in metadata, 167 lines!
+167 lines!
 The item that pops out most is:
 ```shell
 Location Shown Sublocation      : 40.7043749, -73.9903311
 ```